aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/index.md

 The lab uses Karpenter to provison an Inferentia node.
 Karpenter can detect the pending pod which requires Neuron cores and launch an inf1 instance which has the required Neuron cores.

-Karpenter requires the provisioner settings to provision nodes:
+Karpenter requires a provisioner to provision nodes.
+This is the Karpenter provisioner that we will create:

 ```file
 aiml/inferentia/provisioner.yaml